Bachelor of Music in Jazz and Contemporary Popular Music - Music Composition Major

 Declaration of a Major and Minor (Concentration)

-Students are required to declare a major and minor concentration, where applicable, by the time they have successfully completed all Year 1 core requirements per the Program of Study.
-Students are required to consult with the appropriate section head and the department's university advisors in determining their major or minor choice.
+Students are required to declare a major and minor concentration, where applicable, within their first year.
+Major and Minor declarations may be submitted starting September 1.
+The declaration deadlines for competitive and non-competitive majors and minors can be found on the Academic Schedule.
+Students are required to consult with the appropriate section head and the department's university advisor in determining their major or minor choice.

-Students who declare the General major may choose to declare a minor in Music Technology and Production, Music Career Management, or Music Education.
-Students should note that minors in Music Technology and Production, and Music Education are competitive.
+Students who declare the General major may choose to declare a minor in Music Career Management, Music Education, Music Technology and Production, or Songwriting.
+Students should note that the minor in Music Technology and Production is competitive.

 Graduation Recitals – Performance and Composition Majors